DeJayDev/DeJayDev/README.md

 # 👋🏽 Hi, I'm Dj

 a 20 year old full stack engineer and project manager currently based in Texas.
-When I'm not working on something away or managing a project, you can find me planning my next adventure, pressing keys on the piano, or with my favorite people.
+When I'm not working, you can find me planning my next adventure, pressing keys on the piano, or with my favorite people.

 Some stuff I use, in no particular order:
 <p align="center">